About

 Strategy

-Strategic play involves balancing offensive and defensive techniques, including:
+Strategic play involves balancing offensive scoring with positional control, including:

 Equipment

-Star Cluster Ball is played on a sloped rectangular table designed with multiple scoring zones arranged in a star-like pattern.
+Star Cluster Ball is played on a sloped rectangular table with integrated Astrolabes and a clearly marked Play Line.
 Table dimensions vary depending on the format of play.

-- Competition tables: around 3.5 metres long and 2 metres wide
+- Competition tables: approximately 3.5 metres long and 2 metres wide

 - Livestream tables: approximately 2.7 metres by 1.7 metres